Helmholtz-AI-Energy/frog/README.md

 # Beyond Backpropagation: Optimization with Multi-Tangent Forward Gradients

+The gradients used to train neural networks are typically computed using backpropagation.
+While an efficient way to obtain exact gradients, backpropagation is computationally expensive, hinders parallelization, and is biologically implausible.
+Forward gradients are an approach to approximate the gradients from directional derivatives along random tangents computed by forward-mode automatic differentiation.
+So far, research has focused on using a single tangent per step.
+However, we find that aggregation over multiple tangents improves both approximation quality and optimization performance across various tasks.

-This repository contains the source code, instructions on how to reproduce our results, and the learning rates as CSV for the paper "Beyond Backpropagation: Optimization with Multi-Tangent Forward Gradients".
+This repository contains the source code, instructions on how to reproduce our results, and the learning rates as CSV for our paper "Beyond Backpropagation: Optimization with Multi-Tangent Forward Gradients", which provides an in-depth analysis of multi-tangent forward gradients and introduces an improved approach to combining the forward gradients from multiple tangents based on orthogonal projections.

 ## Installation
 Our experiments were implemented using Python 3.9, newer versions of python might work but have not yet been tested.